- Live Rates

-Summary: What can buyers looking in King County, Washington expect from the housing market going into 2020?
-Prices will increase very slightly and remain relatively stable throughout the year.
+What can buyers looking in King County, Washington expect from the housing market going into 2021?
+Prices will increase quickly throughout the year, prompting buyers to get into the market sooner before prices really start to take off.

-According to a Zillow, median home prices in King County dipped by 2.48% over the second half of 2019.
+According to a Zillow, median home prices in King County increased 12.7% over the course of 2020.

-The economists at Zillow, for example, expect the median house value for the county to increase only by 1.6% over the next year.
-That’s just one of several projections that suggest a continued steadiness in home prices countywide.
+The economists at Zillow, expect the median house value for the county to increase by 11.5% over the next year.
+That’s a hefty increase, especially when coupled with the 12.7% increase from the previous 12 months.

-However, now may be a great time for buyers to get into the market with steady price increases and continued low mortgage rates.
+However, now may be a great time for buyers to get into the market before prices really start to take off, as well as to take advantage of continued low mortgage rates.

 Related: Will King County loan limits rise?

-According to Zillow, the median home value in Washington is $409,000.
-The value of homes in Washington state have increased by 3.6% over the past year, with economists at Zillow expecting them to will increase 3.3% over the next year.
+According to Zillow, the median home value in Washington is $458,313.
+The value of homes in Washington state have increased by 12.1% over the past year, with economists at Zillow expecting them to increase 11.3% over the next year.

 Not long ago, we published a “survival guide” for first-time buyers in the Seattle housing market.
 Many of those lessons can be applied across King County as well.
 Home buyers countywide can benefit from those lessons.
 Here are some of the highlights: